-Founded Guilherme Daniel & Associados in 2016.
-As the Founder, he is actively involved in several matters mainly in Corporate, Energy and Natural Resources (particularly, Oil and Gas) and Infrastructure.
+Guilherme Daniel founded Guilherme Daniel & Associados in 2016.
+As the founder, he is actively involved in several matters mainly in Corporate, Energy and Natural Resources (particularly, Oil and Gas) and Infrastructure.

-Provided support to the Ministry of Energy, participated in the drafting of key legal instruments in the downstream petroleum sector regulation since 2006.
+Guilherme provided support to the Ministry of Energy and participated in the drafting of key legal instruments in the downstream petroleum sector regulation since 2006.

-Guilherme holds a Law Degree from the Faculty of Law Eduardo Mondlane (UEM) University, and a Post-graduate Degree in Corporate Law from the Higher Institute of Science and Technology of Mozambique (ISCTEM).
+Guilherme holds a law degree from the Faculty of Law Eduardo Mondlane (UEM) University, and a post-graduate degree in Corporate Law from the Higher Institute of Science and Technology of Mozambique (ISCTEM).